 Dr. Greg Hyslop is senior vice president of Boeing Engineering, Test & Technology.
 Named to this role in March 2016, he is responsible for the companywide Boeing Engineering function, Boeing Research & Technology (BR&T) and Boeing Test & Evaluation (BT&E).
-He reports to Boeing President and CEO Dennis Muilenburg.
+He reports to Boeing Chairman, President and CEO Dennis Muilenburg.

 In addition to serving on the company’s Executive Council, Hyslop oversees the company’s advanced central research and development activities and the verification and validation of Boeing commercial and defense products.

 In this role leading the Engineering function, which includes more than 50,000 engineers around the world, Hyslop partners with the Engineering leaders for Boeing business units to ensure One Boeing solutions that support programs across the enterprise.
 He also plays a key role in decisions that affect the technical integrity of Boeing products, services and processes.

 Previously, Hyslop was the vice president and general manager of BR&T, leading a team of nearly 4,000 engineers, scientists, technicians and technologists who create and collaborate with R&D partners around the world to provide innovative system solutions and technologies to solve the aerospace industry’s toughest challenges.
 Named to this position in February 2013, Hyslop had oversight of operations at five research centers in the U.S. including Alabama, California, Missouri, South Carolina and Washington, as well as six research centers in Australia, Brazil, China, Europe, India and Russia.

 Prior to his BR&T role, Hyslop served as vice president and general manager of Boeing Strategic Missile & Defense Systems (SM&DS) for four years.
 He led the SM&DS team to deliver integrated solutions for missile defense, strategic missile systems as well as several directed energy technologies and systems.